 The current federal coal leasing process serves as a barrier to producing federal coal, with many coal producers having to wait years and undergo costly analysis with little guarantee of permitting federal coal.
-Environmental groups have sued in federal court to order the Department of Interior to reopen its 1979 programmatic environmental impact study of federal coal leasing programs to account for the social costs of greenhouse gas emissions when federal coal is mined and combusted.
-Many of these efforts are being pushed by environmental groups, which have stated goals of bringing an end to federal coal leasing and coal mining in general.
+Over the years, environmental groups whose stated goal is to bring an end to the federal leasing program have used the court system to force superfluous analysis during the National Environmental Policy Act (NEPA) process, such as the social cost of carbon and greenhouse gas emissions when federal coal is mined and combusted.